Escudo de Castilla y León

 Escudo de azur, una faja ajedrezada de gules y plata.

-Coat of arms interpreted by me, illuminated with lights and shadows, contoured in Sable, with a semi-circular outer contour and with a freehand finish.
+Coat of arms interpreted by me, highlighted with lights and shadows, contoured in Sable, with a semi-circular external shape and with a freehand finishing.

 Coat of arms of the lineage Boyd of Scotland.
 I have emblazoned it with a fess chequy of 3 rows, symmetric and with 9 columns of squares, provided that its height is 1/3 of the width of the coat of arms.